nhuneke/dataset-setup-procedures/README.md

 ### Add Licenses

 This procedure is not included in the initial setup group as not all datasets will be shared and so need a license.
-Further, the licenses included might not be appropriate.
+Further, the licenses chosen for this procedure might not be appropriate for all datasets.

-This procedure adds a `LICENSE` file to the main dataset and to the `/code` folder.
-It adds a `CC-BY 4.0` license for the dataset and a `MIT` license for the code.
+This procedure adds a `CC-BY 4.0` license to the dataset and an `MIT` license to the code directory in the form of a `LICENSE` file.

 If you plan to share your dataset, code, or both, and these licenses are appropriate, then from within your dataset, run